schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Miner

-A marine engineer cracks a indecency at a immigrant dumbwaiter.
+A marine engineer cracks an indecency at an immigrant dumbwaiter.

 ## Flask